nachocaru/xaprb.com/content/blog/2010-04-20-version-1-1-7-of-better-cacti-templates-released.md

 date: "2010-04-20"
 permalink: /2010/04/20/version-1-1-7-of-better-cacti-templates-released/
 categories:
-  - PHP
+  - Databases
-  - SQL
+  - Operations
-  - Sys Admin
+  - Programming
 ---
 I've released version 1.1.7 of the [Better Cacti Templates][1] project.
 This release includes a bunch of bug fixes, some new graphs for MySQL, and two new sets of graphs, for Redis graphing and for JMX graphing.